BridgesUNCC/BridgesUNCC.github.io/assignments/data/23-MountainPaths/README.md

 Description
 -----------

-is an exercise navigating a 2D array, drawing images, and an example of a greedy algorithm.

 You are given elevation data of a mountainous region in the form of a 2D array of integers (see example image below of one of the datasets).
 Your goal is to find a path that takes you through the points with the lowest elevation changes, in an effort to minimize the overall effort in walking through the path.
 For this you will use a ‘greedy’ approach and make local decisions in determining the successive points in the path.

 See the  image  below.
 The image shows a mountainous region (lighter regions are higher elevation) and the red line shows the path to be taken by a walker.